debtelford/Data_Analysis_Portfolio/README.md

 This repo is a space to share work-in-progress, explore new methods, and demonstrate my approach to data-driven problem-solving.

-## Status (19/11/25):
+## Status (20/11/25):
-- Power BI and R folders contain samples of work.
+- Power BI, SQL and R folders contain samples of work.
-- Python and SQL folders - to be updated.
+- Python folder - to be updated.